anton-dorn/home_credit_default_prediction/README.md

-# home_credit_default_prediction
+# Home Credit Default Risk Prediction

-This project was part of a seminar paper on Gradient Boosting Machines & XGBoost at the University of Hamburg Business School.
-The dataset originates from a Kaggle competition by Home Credit on credit default risk prediction.
+This project was built as part of a seminar paper on Gradient Boosting Machines and XGBoost at Hamburg Business School (University of Hamburg).
+The data comes from the Kaggle competition "Home Credit Default Risk" (2018): a binary classification task to predict whether a loan applicant will default.

-## Observations & Disclaimers
-It is important to note that the data may be subject to selection bias.
-Home Credit may have only accepted applicants who were likely to repay their credit, meaning the dataset represents only a subset of all applicants.
+## Pipeline Overview

+1. Load the raw Kaggle tables into MySQL (`loading_data.ipynb`)
+2. Feature engineering in SQL across 7 tables (`feature_engineering.sql`)
+3. Model training and evaluation in Python on Google Colab (`home_credit_main.ipynb`)

 ## Feature Engineering

-The SQL file consists of a feature engineering pipeline across 7 tables.
-In total, 142 new features were engineered and added to the main table via SQL.
-The final CSV file was used in a Python machine learning pipeline in Google Colab.
+The SQL pipeline joins 7 tables and adds 142 engineered features to the main application table, for example `ratio_annuity_income` and `avg_debt_to_credit_ratio`.
+The final table was exported to CSV using the MySQL export wizard.
+The ID column `SK_ID_CURR` was dropped before modeling.

-## Machine Learning Pipeline
+## Modeling

-Missing values were identified and imputed with the value "Unknown".
-The dataframe was split into an 80% training set and 20% test set using stratified sampling to preserve the class distribution of the binary target variable.
+Missing values occurred only in categorical variables and were imputed with the value "Unknown", so that missingness is treated as its own category.
+The data was split 80/20 into training and test set using stratified sampling to preserve the class distribution of the target (~8% defaults).
+Class imbalance was addressed through sample weighting.

-Three models were trained on the full training set and evaluated on the test set: Logistic Regression as a baseline, a Gradient Boosting Machine (GBM), and XGBoost.
-Class imbalance (~8% defaults) was addressed via sample weighting.
-A hyperparameter search via RandomizedSearchCV was conducted for XGBoost and the resulting optimal parameters were transferred to the GBM, following the hypothesis that both models are structurally similar.
+Three models were trained and compared:

+- Logistic Regression as a baseline
+- Gradient Boosting Machine (GBM)
+- XGBoost

+Hyperparameters were tuned for XGBoost via RandomizedSearchCV.
+Because of the compute limits of the Colab environment, no separate search was run for the GBM.
+Instead, the shared parameters (learning rate, tree depth, number of estimators, subsampling) were transferred from the XGBoost search, since both models build on the same gradient boosting framework.
+XGBoost-specific regularization parameters have no GBM equivalent and were left out.

-The best model, GBM, achieved an AUC of 0.783 and a Recall of 0.65 on the test set.
+**Best model: GBM with an AUC of 0.783 and a recall of 0.65 on the test set** — slightly ahead of XGBoost, even though the parameters were originally tuned for XGBoost.

+## Limitations

+- The data is likely subject to selection bias.
+Home Credit only observes the repayment behavior of accepted applicants, so the dataset does not represent the full applicant population.
+- Recall is reported at the default classification threshold of 0.5.

 ## Files

-- `sample.csv`: a 100-row sample of the final table aggregated via SQL
-- `loading_data.ipynb`: Python code run locally to load the dataset into MySQL
+- `loading_data.ipynb` — loads the raw dataset into MySQL (run locally)
-- `feature_engineering.sql`: SQL code used to aggregate all tables with the application_train dataset and engineer 142 new features
+- `feature_engineering.sql` — joins all tables with `application_train` and engineers the 142 features
-- `home_credit_main.ipynb`: Python code to train and compare Logistic Regression, GBMs and XGBoost
+- `home_credit_main.ipynb` — trains and compares Logistic Regression, GBM and XGBoost

-For exporting the final table to CSV, the MySQL export wizard was used.
-The SK_ID_CURR column was removed from the final CSV.
+- `sample.csv` — a 100-row sample of the final aggregated table

-## Source
+## Data Source

 Anna Montoya, inversion, KirillOdintsov, and Martin Kotek.
-Home Credit Default Risk. https://kaggle.com/competitions/home-credit-default-risk, 2018.
-Kaggle.
+Home Credit Default Risk.
+Kaggle, 2018. https://kaggle.com/competitions/home-credit-default-risk